2degrees: Network operator partnerships

+Infrastructure Partners, known as the Rural Connectivity Group (RCG), with shared mobile coverage and wireless broadband using Multi Operator Radio Access Network (MoRAN) technology.

 Standards and technologies

 The company provides mobile services on its own cellular network.
 With support for 3G (UMTS 900 MHz and 2100 MHz) and 4G (LTE 700 MHz, 900 MHz and 1800 MHz).
-WiFi Calling is also supported (handset dependent).
+Wi-Fi Calling is also supported (handset dependent).

 New features

-2degrees have a few features not found on other New Zealand mobile service providers.
+2degrees has a few features not found on other New Zealand mobile service providers.